stefaleon/BabyStore/README.md

 ## 05 Splitting DataAnnotations into Another File Using MetaDataType

 *  Make the *Product* and *Category* classes partial, create the *ProductMetaData* and *CategoryMetaData* classes and add annotations.

+&nbsp;
+## 06 Filtering Products by Category

+* Update the Index method in the *ProductsController* so that it receives a parameter representing a chosen category and returns a list of products that belong to that category.

+* Transform the list shown in the *Category Index Page* to a list of hyperlinks that target the *ProductsController* Index method rather than a list of text items.